 "Peckinpah uses the big rigs anthropomorphically, and while watching this picture, you recover the feelings you had as a child about the power and size and noise of trucks, and their bright, distinctive colors.
 Graeme Clifford's editing provides fast, hypnotic rhythms, and sequences with the trucks low in the frame and most of the image given over to skies with brilliant white clouds are poetic gestures, like passages in Dovzhenko.
 As a horny trucker, Kris Kristofferson lacks the common touch that might have given the movie some centrifugal force, though he's as majestic-looking as the big trucks.Hell, forget it.
 As Kristofferson might say, "Dovzhenko, my ass!"
 But I am a Pauline Kael disciple and thanks her odd associations and my mancrush on Kristofferson, for better or worse, I have joined the Convoy.
 Wanna ride with the Duck, come on back?

 |Burt Young - the king of country|

 On the plus side, there are some stretches of Peckinpah brilliance vis-a-vis his signature rapid editing through tight shots of crazy locals in various states of intoxication.
-A series of old faces, drinking and smoking in the proximity of flags, feels authentic enough - and all done without Easy Rider's redneck-demonizing, Altman's tacky mummery, or Smokey and the Bandit's lecherous bouncing and guileless harmonic score.
+A series of old faces, drinking and smoking in the proximity of flags, feels authentic enough - and all done without Easy Rider's redneck-demonizing, Altman's tacky judgmental mummery, or Smokey and the Bandit's lecherous bouncing and guileless harmonica score.

 CONVOY clearly is a leftist blue state product.
 The only authentic looking 'red state American' main character in Convoy is Kristofferson, and even he feels out of place.
 He's too cool to behave logically, too pointlessly iconoclastic to even try to save himself from 20 years in the pen, even if it's the easier, righter thing to do.
-The whole mess of issues Bobby "ain't so good at stringin' words together as you are" creates for his self through his stubborn insistence on not being this and not being that, begins to feel less like working class heroism and more like of Munchausen-by-proxy stupidity, like the idiot kid who's too dumb to hide his weed going through customs, then bitches and moans about violations of human rights when it gets taken away.
-He likes to drink "Everclear" and listen to "we don't smoke marijuana and we don't take LSD" like there's no hypocrisy there.
-Again--a joke?
-The alcoholic Peckinpah has no right to get anti-anti-establishment.
+There's no love anywhere in the film except between Duck and 'America' as faceless adoring mass.
+The sheriff isn't fun but unaccountably vile.
+Yet it's hard to root for Duck either - the whole mess of issues this "ain't so good at stringin' words together as you are" folk hero creates for his self, his stubborn insistence on not being this and not being that, begins to feel less like working class heroism and more like of Munchausen-by-proxy stupidity.
+He's like the idiot kid who's too dumb to hide his weed going through customs, and who then bitches and moans about violations of human rights when it gets taken away.
+(If you let the officer see it, he has to take it, idiot!
+Just make the effort).

 That said, Duck's not afraid to have a few big rigs get together to smash open a police station where Spider Mike's been violated, rights-wise.
 Shit gets smashed up for real (it's pre-CGI) and that's why films like Convoy will endure.
 If you see a cop car go flying off the interstate and through a billboard, better believe some stunt man did just that.
 And it just feels real good.
-That metal crunch got tang!

 1. J.W.
 Pepper in Live and Let Die (1971) and Man with the Golden Gun (1974)